brochington/declarity/README.md

 /** @jsx Declarity.createEntity */
 import Declarity from 'declarity'

+/*
+    Declarity supports the use of "systems", which offer a way to extend entities without having access to the internals of an entity.
+ */
 const translate = {
     update: ({context, props}) => {
         let {ctx} = context